 At the same time, the Museum Prinsenhof Delft organizes the exhibition Vermeer’s Delft (10 February to 4 June 2023).
 This is the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.

 See also: Tips on Visiting the Vermeer Exhibition in the Rijksmuseum in Amsterdam in 2023.

 Vermeer Paintings in the Rijksmuseum in Amsterdam in 2023

-Only around 35 paintings by Johannes Vermeer survived.
+Only around 35 paintings by Johannes Vermeer survived — inevitably some are disputed.
 Ten Vermeers were on display in a special Vermeer exhibition in Dresden at the end of 2021, and 22 were at the Mauritshuis in 1996.

 The Rijksmuseum itself has four masterpieces by Vermeer, including the world-famous The Milkmaid and View of Houses in Delft, Known as ‘The Little Street’ but also Woman Reading a Letter and The Love Letter.

 Confirmed loans from other museums include The Girl with a Pearl Earring (Mauritshuis, The Hague, but only until late March 2023!), The Geographer (Städel Museum, Frankfurt am Main), Lady Writing a Letter with her Maid (The National Gallery of Ireland, Dublin), and Woman Holding a Balance (The National Gallery of Art, Washington DC).

 A Vermeer work never before shown to the public in the Netherlands is the newly restored Girl Reading a Letter at the Open Window from the Gemäldegalerie Alte Meister in Dresden.